tub-rip/dvs_mosaic_skeleton/README.md

 The verbosity level (>=0) for printing and debugging purposes using glog is controlled by means of the parameters passed to the node `args="--v level"` (see the example launch file).

+In another terminal, run

+	rqt_image_view

-In another terminal, run `rqt_image_view` and listen to the image topics published.
+and listen to the image topics published.
 At the begininng, you might not see anything, since the code to set up the publishers needs to be written.
+Alternatively, use the provided rqt perspective file in the launch folder.
+Run the following command in a terminal, from within the folder of this repository:

+	rqt --perspective-file launch/mosaic_view.perspective

 End the program execution with `Ctrl + C` keyboard shortcut.